jscottmatthews/gitlab-cicd/README.md

 ### TO RUN:
 - Git clone the repo to your home directory (you will have to alter the ansible_role_dir var in dev.auto.tfvars if you clone it elsewhere)
 - Run the setup.sh script to generate an SSH key, download the necessary packages and container images, and set up the certs for VPN authentication
-  **Note: There are a number of prompts (including for your sudo password and Iron Bank credentials), so stay close **Note2: It will download about 2GB of GitLab and Docker packages to your machine
+  <br>**Note: There are a number of prompts (including for your sudo password and Iron Bank credentials), so stay close
+  <br>**Note2: It will download about 2GB of GitLab and Docker packages to your machine
 - Follow the instructions provided by the setup script to enter the necessary vars for your environment and run the Terraform
 - Connect to the VPN by following the instructions from the setup script.
 Then run the Ansible
 - Once complete, log into the Rails server with the SSH key generated and set the root password with this command: <br>